 Some things to watch out for: Your child is becoming withdrawn or anti-social, suffering a drop in grades, having panic attacks or persistent stomach aches, or giving up something they used to love.
 You may also notice your teen becoming visibly depressed or lethargic or turning toward self-destructive measures to cope, like eating too much or not enough, using drugs or alcohol, or cutting.

 “If a kid has a bad week, it’s a bad week,” says Damour.
 “That’s a normal part of being a teenager.
-But if your kid has persistent school stress and anxiety—several weeks in a row of not sleeping, being teary or overreactive—that’s concerning.”
+But if your kid has persistent high school stress and anxiety—several weeks in a row of not sleeping, being teary or overreactive—that’s concerning.”
 There are many ways, from therapy to medication, to get help.
-The bottom line: If you’re worried about your teenager, seek professional advice.
+The bottom line: If you worry about your teenager, seek professional advice.

-6. Make sure your teens know they are valued for who they are and not for what they achieve.
+6. Make sure your teens know you value them for who they are and not for what they achieve.

-Spend time together that isn’t focused on grades or their college application essays.
+Spend time together where no one is focusing on grades or their college application essays.
 “Kids in this demographic feel that their worth as a human is based on how well they do in school,” says Lythcott-Haims.
-“I try to let my kids know that I love them when they get A’s and I love them when they don’t.”
+“I try to let my kids know that I love them when they get A’s.
+And I love them when they don’t.”
 Thacker adds that it is vital to allow high school kids to live a life where the stakes are not always high.
-“Allow them to make mistakes, allow them to play, allow them to have unstructured time,” he says.
-“Love your kids enough to allow them to be kids.”
+“Allow them to make mistakes, allow them to play,” he says.
+“Love your kids enough to let them to be kids.”